AustralianBioCommons/aai-backend/README.md

 ```

 ## Populating the Database on your Local Machine

+You can populate your dev database with the users and memberships from the dev Auth0 tenant by running the sync tasks.

-1. Remove the exisiting database (if exists)
+1. Remove the exisiting database (if it exists)

 ```bash
 cd aai-backend
 rm database.db
 ```

-2. Create the database once
+2. Run the FastAPI app once to create the database

 ```bash
 uv run fastapi dev
 ```

+then hit `Ctrl + C` to exit

 3. Sync Auth0 to local database

 ```bash
 uv run python run_scheduler.py --immediate
 ```

-4. Start the database locally
+4. Restart the backend service if needed

 ```bash
 uv run fastapi dev main.py
 ```